Key Performance Indicators (KPIs) /Targets and Results

 • *4Hulic’s earthquake-resistance standards are where building performance can safeguard human life and enable continued use of the building with post-earthquake repair in the event of an earthquake with a seismic intensity of level 7.

-• *6Our target for the employment ratio of persons with disabilities is to be at the statutory employment ratio or higher: 2.2% or higher till FY2020 and 2.3% or higher from FY2021 to FY2023.
+• *6Our target for the employment ratio of persons with disabilities is to be at the statutory employment ratio or higher: 2.2% or higher till FY2020, 2.3% or higher from FY2021 to FY2023, and 2.5% or higher for FY2024.

 Key Performance Indicators (KPIs) /Targets and Results for Non-financial Information

-Hulic's Materiality KPIs / Short-Term Targets, Medium- to Long-Term Targets Coverage 2019 results 2020 results 2021 results 2022 results 2023 results Unit Assessment*15
+Hulic's Materiality KPIs / Short-Term Targets, Medium- to Long-Term Targets Coverage 2020 results 2021 results 2022 results 2023 results 2024 results Unit Assessment*14

 Providing safe, secure buildings and spaces

-Percentage of properties meeting Hulic's earthquake-resistance standards*1 100% each year All completed properties each year 100%
+Percentage of properties meeting Hulic's earthquake-resistance standards*1: 100% each year All completed properties each year 100%

 (8 properties in boundary)